 In many of your Honors College HNRS classes, different sections will cover differing topics.
-So, for instance, Professor Allbeck's HNRS 122 focuses on "Expression in Video Games" while Professor Gregg's HNRS 122 focuses on "Popmpei: A Window into Roman Art and Life."
+So, for instance, one professor's HNRS 122 might focus on "Expression in Video Games" while another professor's HNRS 122 might focus on "Art and Protest."

-It is a good idea to select a section that is both compatible with your schedule and on a topic you are interested in studying.
+It is a good idea to select a section that is compatible with your schedule and covers a topic you are interested in studying.
 You can read descriptions for the individual sections of classes on the Honors College website.
 However, some classes – like HNRS 110 – are not topical, so the description of these will be the same across all sections.

-Many classes require that you take an additional class called a "recitaiton" or "lab."
+Many classes require that you take an additional class called a "recitation" or "lab."
 Some classes will require both.
 Recitations and labs are additional required class meetings, usually used to discuss or apply concepts learned in the regular class meetings.

 Some classes will have both a recitation and a lab.
 For instance, PHYS 160 has both a recitation connected to your section and a lab with a separate course code (PHYS 161).
 You must register for both.

-In the example below, notice that there is more than one available lab associated with the BIOL 311 lecture:
+In the example below, notice that there is more than one available lab associated with the BIOL 213 lecture:

 H (for "Honors") sections of classes are special enrichment opportunities for Honors College students.
 Typically H sections of classes offer smaller class size and closer attention from professors.

 Not all classes have H sections, but your Sample Schedule will show you when H sections are available.
-In Patriot Web, H sections usually start with an H. For instance, in this example, the H section of BIOL 311 is "H01":
+In Patriot Web, H sections usually start with an H. For instance, in this example, the H section of BUSI 100 is "H01":